Bottas sets the pace in Abu Dhabi as Vettel crashes

 The German, who collided with team mate Charles Leclerc in Brazil, made a thumbs up gesture to marshals to show he was fine.

-Bottas's team mate Lewis Hamilton, who appeared to be struck by engine niggles and complained about being stuck in "limp home mode", was third and 0.634 seconds off the pace.
+Bottas’s team mate Lewis Hamilton, who appeared to be struck by engine niggles and complained of being stuck in ‘limp home mode’, was third and 0.634 seconds off the pace.

 The Briton, who has already secured his sixth title and is chasing a record-extending fifth win in Abu Dhabi, briefly swapped his preferred race number 44 for the world champion’s number 1 on the nose of his car.